Skip to content

 me.items["[i]"]["="]("total", "price * qty");

-Applies derivation to each existing member under items.
+Applies one rule across each existing member under items.

 ts